· · · ·

 The circumpolar stars

 As the Earth turns on its axis, the stars in the sky seem to turn around the Northern Celestial Pole.
-This image shows the paths traced by the stars as the swarm around the Pole over a period of eight hours.
-As the nearest bright star to the Pole, Polaris appears as the small bright crescent in the centre of the image.
+This image shows the paths traced by the stars as they swarm around the pole over a period of eight hours.
+As the nearest bright star to the pole, Polaris appears as the small bright crescent in the centre of the image.

-Physically, Polaris is very massive star of the 'F' (bright yellow) classification.
-It is particularly notable as being one of the nearest Cepheid variables to Earth; it is less then half the distance of Delta Cephei itself.
+Physically, Polaris is a massive star of the 'F' (bright yellow) classification.
+It is particularly notable as being one of the nearest Cepheid variables to Earth; it is less then half the distance of Delta Cephei, the prototype of that class of variables.
 This is important because Polaris' four-day cycle of swelling and contraction is directly related to its mass, which is in turn related to its luminosity.
 This means that we can calculate the star's absolute magnitude with some certainty, and comparing this with its observed apparent magnitude, we can compute its distance.
 Polaris' mean absolute magnitude is -3.50, and its mean apparent magnitude is +2.11, which gives us a distance of just over 433 light years.

 Indexes